 3. Your Rate is Locked in for the Duration of Your Policy.

 Insurance companies won’t necessarily drop your rates unless you ask and stay involved.
-However, they will most likely go up if when you make a claim for an accident that was your fault, generally at renewal time.
+However, they will most likely go up if when you claim an accident that was your fault, generally at renewal time.

 4. Car Insurance Companies Can Charge Whatever They Want